 - Normally, your co-op coordinator will visit you and your employer at your workplace halfway through the work term.
 You’ll have the chance to discuss how your work term is going.
 A week before your work site visit, you'll receive an email reminding you to sign in to Learning in Motion to complete the mid-term assessment form (part 2 of the Competency Assessment).
 Your supervisor will receive a copy of your form once you've submitted it online; he or she will then complete the supervisor portion.
 Check out the Description of the 10 core competencies and the competency kit for tips.

 - At the end of your work term, you'll receive an email reminding you to sign in to Learning in Motion to complete the final assessment form (part 3 of the Competency Assessment).
 Your supervisor will receive a copy of your form once you've submitted it online; he or she will then complete the supervisor portion.
 Check out the Description of the 10 core competencies and the competency kit for tips.

 - At the end of your work term, you'll complete a work term submission, which usually includes writing a work term report, and may include an oral presentation and a debriefing session.

 - If you successfully complete the co-op program, you’ll earn a co-op designation on your degree.
 Ask your coordinator for specific requirements.

 There are no guarantees you’ll secure a co-op placement every time you look.
 To improve your chances, cast a wide net—apply to a wide range of jobs with different employers in various locations.
 The more you put in, the more you’ll gain from your co-op experience!

 Co-op work terms are scheduled like academic terms.
 Public administration master’s students will complete two work terms with the possibility of a third.
-A typical MPA schedule looks like this:
+A typical schedule looks like this:

 |Year 1||Fall||Academic term|